Architecture

 Forwarding

-When you scout send "@hudson" and hudson lives on another machine, the broker's delivery planner detects that hudson's authorityNodeId differs from the local node.
+When you scout send --to hudson "..." and hudson lives on another machine, the broker's delivery planner detects that hudson's authorityNodeId differs from the local node.
 Instead of delivering locally, it bundles the message with its full context — actors, agents, conversation, bindings — and POSTs it to the remote broker's /v1/mesh/messages endpoint.
 The remote broker commits the bundle to its own journal and delivers locally.

 Invocations work the same way.
 Ask-style requests forward to the authority node, which executes them and returns the flight record.